markeastman/katacoda-scenarios/experiments/artemis-scenario/step2.md

 can connect to the broker console.
 Note, in a production environment this would be very dangerous as the console provides a lot of capabilities to the end user.

+You can either amend the bootstrap.xml file just created within the broker area, or you can copy the sample one I have supplied in the root folder, so execute one of the following:

+``cp ~/bootstrap.xml /var/lib/artemisBroker/etc``{{execute}}

+or

 ``vi /var/lib/artemisBroker/etc/bootstrap.xml``{{execute}}
 and now change the localhost to be 0.0.0.0 within the web config area. save the changes and then we can start the broker in the background, which will inturn create